 Who do I/my student need to communicate with if they have specific dietary restrictions?

-Sodexo (SMWC food provider) works diligently to offer a wide variety of meal options for all dietary concerns.
-To ensure that there are plenty of meal options, the student can set up a meeting with Sodexo.
+Bon Appetit (SMWC food provider) works diligently to offer a wide variety of meal options for all dietary concerns.
+To ensure that there are plenty of meal options, the student can set up a meeting with Bon Appetit.
 The Office of Campus Life can provide more specific information if needed.

-When does the building close and what does that mean if my student lives on campus?
+When do the buildings close and what does that mean if my student lives on campus?

-Le Fer Hall will close for fall break, Thanksgiving break, Christmas break, spring break, Easter break and summer break.
+Le Fer Hall and Les Bois Hall will close for fall break, Thanksgiving break, Christmas break, spring break, Easter break and summer break.

 What happens if my student does not get along with their roommate?